Eshu (collection): Preceding circumstances

 McQueen's previous show, Eye (Spring/Summer 2000), had been shown in New York rather than his home city of London.
 At the time, he stated that the move to New York was a business decision intended to showcase his brand beyond London Fashion Week, and was clear from the outset that he intended to return to England the following season.
 (Note: McQueen spoke to the Evening Standard backstage before the show.
 When asked if he thought American designers would be jealous of his show, he commented "Fuck 'em," going on to say that he was not planning on returning to New York in any case.
 Judith Watt and Dana Thomas quote these comments in their respective books as if they had been made after the show because McQueen was unhappy with the show's mixed reception.)
 As expected, Eshu marked McQueen's return to London.
-The invitation featured a close-up detail of red-streaked hair.

 McQueen had long used real fur and animal parts in his collections, including farmed fur for his work at Givenchy.
 Two seasons before Eshu, he had been criticised for featuring these materials in his own-label collection The Overlook.
 He argued that the rabbit fur and sheepskins his own label used were by-products of the food industry.
 In any case, Eshu attracted attention from anti-fur activists, some of whom broke into the venue the day before the show and vandalised the set with slogans.
 It was rumoured that they had placed a bomb or otherwise booby-trapped the stage.

 On the day of the show, a small group of anti-fur protesters harassed the waiting journalists and celebrities, blocked by a crowd of police officers.
 Security was unusually tight because of the bomb threat rumours, and individual bag searches caused long lines.
 Celebrities in attendance included actors Helen Mirren, Ralph Fiennes, and Francesca Annis, singers Bjork and Sharleen Spiteri, and model Jade Jagger.
 Tracey Emin covered the collection for the revived Nova magazine.